 - A minimum of 16 units must be satisfactorily completed, including:

-- Three units for the English Group, with at least 1 unit from unit 3 or 4.
+- Three units for the English Group, 2 of which must be from units 3 and 4.
 The English Group consists of Foundation English, English, English Language and Literature.

 - Three 3 & 4 sequences (other than English).

 Units 1& 2 can be completed as single units and Units 3 & 4 must be undertaken as a sequence.